GTPase

+Signaling enzymes that bind to and catalyze the conversion of the nucleotide guanosine triphosphate (GTP) to guanosine diphosphate (GDP).
+GTPases are deactivated when GTP is converted to GDP.

 GTPases are a large family of hydrolase enzymes that bind to the nucleotide guanosine triphosphate (GTP) and hydrolyze it to guanosine diphosphate (GDP).
 The GTP binding and hydrolysis takes place in the highly conserved P-loop "G domain", a protein domain common to many GTPases.

 Functions

 GTPases function as molecular switches or timers in many fundamental cellular processes.